arunsync/Spring-Boot/README.md

 			     <artifactId>spring-boot-starter-web</artifactId>
 		      	</dependency>

-     2. If we want to use Jetty as a web server, here are the changes to be done in pom.xml
+     2. If we want to use Jetty(Inbuid) as a web server, here are the changes to be done in pom.xml
             <dependency>
               <groupId>org.springframework.boot</groupId>
               <artifactId>spring-boot-starter-web</artifactId>